QubitPi/Antiqua/README.md

 ### [Ancient Greek](./greek.yaml)

-[Ancient Greek is still an under-attesting language](https://latin.stackexchange.com/a/17432), what that means is no textbook is "complete".
-One will frequently see a certain grammar does not apply to or some inflections are missing for a word.
-Therefore, the best strategy to make inflection data of Ancient Greek is to crawl the entire inflection table of every word.
-This would be impractical manually but practical automatically using [wilhelm-python-sdk](https://github.com/QubitPi/wilhelm-python-sdk).
-The sections below will make references to the certain parts of SDK.

-> [!NOTE]
->
-> Unless otherwise mentioned, we are talking about Attic Greek throughout this repository.
+Unless otherwise mentioned, we are talking about Attic Greek throughout this repository.

 #### Diacritic Mark Convention